Dhanapala Udawaththa: Personal life

 Udawatta was born on 8 November in Egoda Uyana, Moratuwa as the eldest of the family.
 He was educated at Egoda Uyana junior school and then in Egoda Uyana Sri Sunandopananda Vidyalaya.
 His father Thelge Edwin Peiris was a popular theater actor.
 His mother Muthuthanthrige Evelyn Cooray was a housewife.
 Dhanapala is also a justice in peace.

 Udawaththa is married to Shiromi Damayanthi de Silva from Batapola, Ambalangoda.
-When Udawaththa went to a concert in Batapola in 1990, a girl came up to me on stage and asked to sing the song Ae Neela Varala Peenala.
+When Udawaththa went to a concert in Batapola in 1990, a girl came up to me on stage and asked to sing the song Ae Neela Varala Peerala.
 Later they became friends and exchanged letters for a long time.
 Then the friendship turned to love and he married her.
 The couple has two sons – Gayan Udawatta and Shameen Udawatta.

 Eldest son Gayan is also a popular singer who follows in his father's footsteps as well as a sound administrator.
 He completed education from Prince of Wales College, Moratuwa and studied music up to G.C.E O/L. Later he did A/L in Commerce and completed a degree in sound management.
 He currently works as a sound administrator for the Gypsies band.
 Meanwhile, he formed the band 'Plus Minus'.